Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

 where

 with the SM vacuum expectation value $v \equiv \frac{1}{2(\sqrt{2}G_F)^{1/2}}$ and the SM dimensionless coupling $\lambda_{SM} \equiv \sqrt{2}G_F {m_H^2} $.
-From the above Lagrangian, we note that in the Warsaw basis, in addition to the SM tri-Higgs couplings, we also have derivative triple-Higgs couplings, which may contribute differently to the distribution compared with solely non-derivative couplings.
-According to Fig.~\ref{fig:ggtohh}, the parton amplitude of the dihiggs production $g(p_1)g(p_2)\to h(p_3)h(p_4)$ via the gluon fusion process is
+From the above Lagrangian, we note that in the Warsaw basis, in addition to the SM trihiggs couplings, we also have derivative triple-Higgs couplings, which may contribute differently to the distribution compared with solely non-derivative couplings.